Nothing beats the taste of homemade Butterscotch Pudding! This rich, creamy dessert will bring back memories of afternoons at grandma’s house.

 Butterscotch Pudding

-If you were to ask me to choose between butterscotch and chocolate, I would, hands down every time, choose butterscotch.
+If you were to ask me to choose between butterscotch and chocolate, I would, hands down, always choose butterscotch.
 I don’t even give it a second thought.
-I have loved the rich, sweetness of butterscotch since I first started eating solid foods.
+I have loved butterscotch’s rich sweetness since I started eating solid foods.

-My mom used to make Butterscotch Pudding from the packaged mix.
-Sure, they were yummy and everything, but you really cannot beat the taste of homemade.
+My mom used to make Butterscotch Pudding from an instant pudding mix.
+They were yummy, but you cannot beat the homemade taste.

 Homemade Butterscotch Pudding is just so much better.

 This is a vintage recipe from my grandmother’s era.
-She would never dream of using a packaged mix when it’s so easy AND so much better to make it from scratch.
+She would never dream of using a packaged mix when it’s so easy and much better to make it from scratch.
 If you try this recipe, you will understand exactly what I mean.

 As you can see, there are NO eggs in this recipe.